AaravAsthana/DigitalGreen/README.md

 1. Initiating the Process:

-   The user sends a POST request to the /process_s3_files endpoint with the S3 bucket name and a list of file keys to process.
-   The Flask application receives this request and starts a Celery task to handle the file processing asynchronously.
+   Users upload multiple files through the /upload endpoint.
+The files are saved in the temp_uploads directory, and a Celery task is initiated to process these files asynchronously.

-2. Downloading Files from S3:
+2. Downloading Files :

-   The Celery task (process_files_from_s3) starts by downloading the specified files from the S3 bucket to a local directory (./pdfs).
+   The Celery task (process_files) starts by downloading the specified files from the local server(through Postman) to a local directory (./pdfs).

 3. Downloading Additional Files from URLs: